Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Experimental Data-Driven Study

 \subsection{Convergence to Point Approximation}

 It is known from the theory of generalized functions

-i.e. the sum of individual density distributions converges to the sum of centralized Dirac delta functions into the pedestrian locations.
+i.e., the sum of individual density distributions converges to the sum of centralized Dirac delta functions at the pedestrian locations.

-To illustrate this property, Figure \ref{fig:simpoint} was prepared as the comparison of pedestrian count obtained by the point approximation and pedestrian count of an examined conic kernel, specifically the median value of pedestrian conic count for fixed value of pedestrian Dirac count.
-It is evident that the closer the axis of the first quadrant, the closer the Dirac count.
+To illustrate this property, Figure \ref{fig:simpoint} was prepared to compare the density obtained by the point approximation and the density of the examined conic kernel, specifically the median value of the conic density for the fixed value of the Dirac density.
+It is evident that the closer the axis of the first quadrant, the closer the Dirac density is.

-It is seen in Figure \ref{fig:simpoint} that the conic count for blur $R = 0.1$ m is very similar to the Dirac count which is in accordance with the theoretical result.
-Moreover, the deviation between conic and Dirac count is greater for higher Dirac count and higher values of blur - the highest the blur and the Dirac count, the slope of the line is lower.
-This is caused by the blending of the pedestrian outside the detector which is more significant for greater Dirac count.
+Figure \ref{fig:simpoint} shows that the conic density for blur $R = 0.1$ m is very similar to the the Dirac density, which is in accordance with the theoretical result.
+Moreover, the deviation between the conic and Dirac densities is greater for higher Dirac density and higher values of blur.
+Specifically, the higher the blur and the Dirac density, the lower the slope of the line.
+This is caused by the blending of the pedestrian outside the detector, which is more significant for a greater Dirac density.